 It has been 16 months since I wrote my blog post 5 common mistakes of self taught DAX students at PowerPivotPro.com.
 I train a lot of people at my training courses, including my Power BI online training course, and also help many more on various forums.
 The number 1 mistake I see in self taught DAX students with an Excel background is the use and over use of Calculated Columns.

 Attracted Like a Magnet

 As I mentioned in the above post, Excel users are attracted to Calculated Columns like a magnet.

-Maybe a better analogy would be “Attracted to a flame like a moth” with equally dangerous side effects.
+Maybe a better analogy would be “Attracted to a flame like a moth” with sometimes equally dangerous side effects.

 I think this is because Excel users feel very comfortable working in the table structure that exists in the Power Pivot window.
 In addition, self taught Power Pivot users normally don’t know any better.